 Another aspect to deal with is the fact that the sensitivity of our eyes depends on the color.
 Our eyes are most sensitive in the green region, and less sensitive in the red and blue.
 Then there is the fact that colors appear differently in different light.
 When we determine an average color, should it be for daylight adjusted light, dark adapted vision, or some other condition (known as the white point).

 Glazebrook and Baldry decided that the best version would be a dark adapted (equal energy) white point, with a gamma correction of 2.2 to account for observed brightness.
-The result is a pale tan seen in the image below.
+The result is a pale tan seen in the image above.
 It represents the color we would see if we could observe all the surveyed galaxies at once (and at rest relative to us).
 The color was given the name Cosmic Latte.